xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 ### Integrator order and efficiency

-ARKode defaults to a fourth-order accurate Runge--Kutta method, but many others are included (explicit methods have available orders 2 through 8).
+ARKODE defaults to a fourth-order accurate Runge--Kutta method, but many others are included (explicit methods have available orders 2 through 8).
 Alternate orders of accuracy may be run with the `arkode_order` option, e.g.,